Wednesday, March 30, 2016

 If you are a follower of Jesus Christ, you are a "flag" for Jesus.

-A follower of Jesus Christ is a called a Christian.
+A follower of Jesus Christ is called a Christian.
 A Christian has many little 'flags' they must acquire and together transform into a very big flag for Jesus.

 How can that be?